projf/isle/hardware/book/ch02/README.md

 # Isle Chapter 2 - Bitmap Graphics

-These Verilog designs accompany [Bitmap Graphics](http://projectf.io/isle/bitmap-graphics.html), chapter 2 of the Isle book from the Project F blog.
+These Verilog designs accompany [Bitmap Graphics](http://projectf.io/isle/bitmap-graphics.html), chapter 2 of the _Building Isle_ book from the Project F blog.

 See [boards](../../../boards/) for build and programming instructions.